Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Experiments

-\textbf{Quantitative comparisons.} To ensure a robust and fair assessment, we randomly selected 16 different scenes from Structured3D~\cite{zheng2020structured3d} test dataset.
-For each scene, we utilize the safe navigation map calculated during initialization (Sec.~4.2) and generate a dense candidate pool via Monte Carlo sampling.
-We then apply Farthest Point Sampling (FPS) to select 5 spatially diverse camera locations: the scene origin and 4 maximally distant exploratory points.
-At each of these 5 locations, we render 4 horizontal perspective views to ensure comprehensive visual coverage.
-The quantitative results are reported in Tab.~\ref{tab:single_img_quant}.
-Specifically, the higher Q-Align and CLIP scores indicate that our method, regardless of the number of radial trajectories ($\tau=4$ or $\tau=8$), maintains superior semantic alignment and structural integrity even at viewpoints far from the origin.
-Furthermore, the significantly lower NIQE and BRISQUE scores demonstrate that our generated views possess higher perceptual realism with fewer distortion artifacts compared to the baselines.
+We first evaluate scene reconstruction quality on 50 randomly selected scenes from the Structured3D test set~\cite{zheng2020structured3d}.
+For each scene, we use a single panoramic RGB-D observation as input.
+To evaluate global scene consistency under camera motion, we use the safe navigation map computed from the input depth and sample a dense candidate pool via Monte Carlo sampling.
+We then apply Farthest Point Sampling (FPS) to select 5 spatially diverse camera locations, including the input panorama center and 4 distant exploratory points.
+At each location, we render 4 horizontal perspective views for evaluation.

-\textbf{Qualitative comparison.} As illustrated in Fig.~\ref{fig:img2scene_per} and Fig.~\ref{fig:img2scene_pano}, we visualize the reconstruction results in sample cases.
-Although EmbodiedGen \cite{wang2025embodiedgen} recovers the general layout of the scene, it suffers from significant unstructured floating artifacts (resembling messy point clouds) when the viewpoint changes substantially from the anchor.
-DreamScene360 \cite{zhou2024dreamscene360}, on the other hand, exhibits severe global geometric distortion, often warping the entire scene structure and introducing conspicuous distortion voids.
-In contrast, our method constructs stable and geometrically consistent 3D scenes, maintaining structural integrity even at viewpoints far from the initialization point.
-These results fully demonstrate the effectiveness and practicality of our approach for robust 3D scene restoration.
+We compare Rein3D with EmbodiedGen~\cite{wang2025embodiedgen} and DreamScene360~\cite{zhou2024dreamscene360}.
+Since this setting does not provide ground-truth target views for all rendered viewpoints, we report no-reference and semantic quality metrics: Q-Align~\cite{wu2023q} for perceptual visual quality, CLIP~\cite{radford2021learning} for semantic consistency, and NIQE~\cite{mittal2012making} and BRISQUE~\cite{mittal2012no} for natural image quality.

+As shown in Tab.~\ref{tab:structured3d_scene_quant}, Rein3D achieves better visual quality and perceptual realism under large viewpoint changes.
+Unlike methods that directly hallucinate novel views or rely on local scene expansion, our restore-and-refine pipeline first exposes missing regions through radial panoramic exploration, restores them using a panoramic video prior, and then fuses the restored observations into a global 3DGS.
+This design leads to more stable rendered views and fewer geometric artifacts when the camera moves away from the input panorama center.